kyma-project/busola/docs/extensibility/form-widgets.md

 #### Widget-specific parameters

-- **placeholder** - specifies a short hint that describes the expected value of an input field.
+- **placeholder** - specifies a short hint about the input field value.

 ### Name